Antonio Cisneros: Career

 Cisneros studied literature from 1960 to 1964 at the Pontifical Catholic University of Peru in Lima and later he took a PhD at the National University of San Marcos in 1974.
 While still a student he began to publish his poems, including the collections Destierro (1961), David (1962) and the prize-winning Comentarios reales de Antonio Cisneros (1964), the novelty of which assured his reputation.
 It was further widened by Canto ceremonial contra un oso hormiguero (1968), for which he gained the Cuban Casa de las Américas Prize.

-That collection was the fruit of his critical involvement with the social problems of his time, but academic appointments abroad during the period of the political setbacks of socialism in Latin America kept him out of harm’s way for a while.
-Between 1967-1969 he was at the University of Southampton and then until 1971 at the University of Nice Sophia Antipolis.
+That collection was the fruit of his critical involvement with the social problems of his time, but academic appointments abroad during the period of the political setbacks of socialism in Latin America kept him out of harm's way for a while.
+Between 1967 and 1969 he was at the University of Southampton and then until 1971 at the University of Nice Sophia Antipolis.
 There he wrote his Como higuera en un campo de golf in which he sets personal pain as the starting point for a critical examination of his own time.
 Again, after his return to Peru and appointment at San Marcos University, he accepted an exchange professorship at the University of Budapest for the year 1974–75 and references to his stay there appeared in his next collection El libro de Dios y de los húngaros (1978).
 As well as drawing on his travel experiences from a uniquely Hispano-American point of view, it announced his surprising conversion to Christianity.

 Since then Cisneros taught during 1996 at the University of Virginia and, in addition, grants made possible stays in Paris, London and Berlin.
 His travels furthered his international reputation.
-There have been four translations of his work into English in the UK and the USA and more into other languages.
+There have been four translations of his work into English in the UK and the US and more into other languages.
 These include the Brazilian anthology of his work (Sete pragas depois 2003), as well as collections in Hungarian (Versei, Európa Könyvkiadó, Budapest 1978), Dutch (Commentaren en Kronieken, Marsyas, Amsterdam 1982), German (Gedichte, Vervuert, Frankfurt 1986) and French (Chant ceremonial contre un tamanoir, Editions Unes, París 1989; Les grandes questions celestes, Cahiers de Royamment, París 1990).